Marlins vs. Yankees Player Props Betting Odds

 Judge Stats

-- Aaron Judge has 60 hits with 11 doubles, 21 home runs, 49 walks and 44 RBI.
-He's also stolen three bases.
+- Aaron Judge has put up 61 hits with 11 doubles, 22 home runs and 51 walks.
+He has driven in 45 runs with three stolen bases.

-- Judge brings a three-game streak with at least one hit into this contest.
-During his last five outings he is batting .235 with a double, a home run, seven walks and two RBI.
+- Judge heads into this game looking to extend his four-game hit streak.
+During his last five outings he is batting .313 with a double, two home runs, nine walks and three RBI.

 Judge Recent Games